SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-span.md

 initial parts of the series.
 Therefore it is reasonable to limit long time series to the most recent observations".*

-Another case in which a limitation of a time series can be considered is a presence of a peak in the spectrum from the seasonally adjusted series or irregulars[^3].
-Also a change to the method or timing of data collection might be a reason for a shortening of a time series.
+Another case in which the limitation of a time series can be considered is the presence of a peak in the spectrum from the seasonally adjusted series or irregulars[^3].
+Also a change to the method or timing of data collection might be a reason for a shortening a time series.

 JDemetra+ offers two useful options to deal with the issue of the length of time series: *model span* and *series span*. *Model span* determines the subset of a time series that is used for the seasonal adjustment/modelling process.
-When the user limit the original time series to a given span, only this span will be used in the computations.
+When the user limits the original time series to a given span, only this span will be used in the computations.

 On the other hand, *Series span* determines the time series span used for the estimation of the pre-processing mode.
-This option can be utilized when, for example the user does not want data early in the series to affect the forecasts, or, alternatively, data late in the series to affect regression estimates used for the pre-adjustment before seasonal adjustment.
+This option can be utilized when, for example if the user does not want data early in the series to affect the forecasts, or, alternatively, data late in the series to affect regression estimates used for the pre-adjustment before seasonal adjustment.
 The span determined by the *Model span* option is